 Busy airports usually mean headaches for flyers, with long lines at check-in counters, baggage drop-offs and, worst of all, security lanes.
 Waiting in long lines for security is one of the biggest contributors to travel-related anxiety — especially during busy travel periods like summer.

 Thankfully, though, there’s a way to largely bypass the security lines — and all the stress that comes with them.
 Enter CLEAR, the expedited airport security service that uses biometrics to verify your identity, eliminating the need to fumble around for your ID or passport.

 What is the CLEAR airport security program?

-In short, CLEAR uses your biometrics — either your eyes, face or fingerprint — to verify your identity, replacing the need for a TSA officer to manually check your passport or photo ID.
+In short, CLEAR uses your biometrics — either your eyes or fingerprint — to verify your identity, replacing the need for a TSA officer to manually check your passport or photo ID.
 Once your identity has been verified, you’ll be able to bypass the lines of travelers waiting for their ID to be checked and enter the security screening area.

 Once you’ve activated your membership, you can then go to any airport that’s supported by CLEAR and scan your boarding pass at a kiosk.
 After your biometrics are verified, you’ll be taken to the front of the security line by a CLEAR staff member — passing by everyone else in line.

 Note that in order to complete enrollment, you must be at least 18 years old and either a US citizen or legal permanent resident.
 In addition, you have to have one of the following forms of identification: US driver’s license, US passport, US passport card, US-issued permanent resident card, a state-issued ID or a US military ID.

 Frequent travelers have long been singing the praises of CLEAR, noting how the service has completely changed the airport experience for the better.